ahgroup/modelbuilder/README.md

 ## Note

-AS OF RIGHT NOW, THE PACKAGE HAS BASIC FUNCTIONALITY, BUT HAS NOT BEEN PROPERLY TESTED AND DEBUGGED YET!
-This is an early version of the package, only some features are already implemented.
+**This is an early version of the package, only some features are already implemented.
+It should mostly work, but has not been fully tested/debugged.
+At the moment, the package is undergoing some major modifications.
+Not all bits might work.
+Let us know if something fails.**

 ## Description